Kim Linehan: 1984 Olympics

 At the 1984 Summer Olympics in Los Angeles, California, she finished fourth in the women's 400-meter freestyle.
 She set the 400-meter freestyle world record (long course) in 1978, and held the 1,500-meter freestyle world record (long course) from 1979 to 1987.

 Linehan retired from competitive swimming following the 1984 Olympics and returned to her home state of Florida, where she attended the University of South Florida.
-She completed a Bachelor's Degree in Elementary Education from Bradley University in Peoria.
-Later, she served as a social worker and health care administrator in Peoria, Illinois.
-In April, 2005, she served as an honorary meet director at the Normal Community High School National Internet Distance Meet in Normal, Illinois which featured elite swimmers from the U.S. Championship trials in the 1500 meter event.
+She completed a Bachelor's Degree in Elementary Education from Bradley University in Peoria, Illinois.
+Later, she served as a social worker and health care administrator in Peoria.
+In April 2005, she served as an honorary meet director at the Normal Community High School National Internet Distance Meet in Normal, Illinois which featured elite swimmers from the U.S. Championship trials in the 1500 meter event.
 After her swimming career ended, by 2008, she had taken up running as an athletic sideline.